OSGeo/gdal/doc/source/programs/gdal_raster_materialize.rst

 The user can also select another format, or specify an explicit filename, in which case the materialized dataset is not deleted when the pipeline finishes.

+.. note:: VRT output is not compatible with materialize

 Synopsis
 --------